teiniker/teiniker-lectures-embedded-cxx/programming-c++/oop/smart-pointers/shared-pointer/README.md

 of owners of a pointer become responsible for its deletion when the last one of them releases that ownership.

-Shared_ptr objects release ownership on the object they co-own as soon as they themselves are destroyed, or as soon as their value changes either by an assignment operation or by an explicit call to shared_ptr::reset.
+`Shared_ptr` objects release ownership on the object they co-own as soon as they themselves are destroyed, or as soon as their value changes either by an assignment operation or by an explicit call to `shared_ptr::reset`.

-Once all shared_ptr objects that share ownership over a pointer have released this ownership, the managed object is deleted (normally by calling ::delete, but a different deleter may be specified on construction).
+Once all `shared_ptr` objects that share ownership over a pointer have released this ownership, the managed object is deleted (normally by calling `delete`, but a different deleter may be specified on construction).

 ## Example